The 4-day work week enabled by AI

 The cultural shift is everything.
 You’re not asking people to work less.
 You’re acknowledging that with AI, they can achieve more in less time.
 It’s not a benefit.
 It’s math.

 Zoom’s CEO Eric Yuan said it plainly: “If AI can make all of our lives better, why do we need to work for five days a week?”
 He thinks we’ll hit 3-day weeks eventually.
-Based on the acceleration I’m seeing, he might be conservative.
+He’s not alone.
+Bill Gates suggested a two or three-day work week, Jensen Huang called the four-day shift “probable,” and Jamie Dimon predicted three-and-a-half-day weeks as the natural endpoint of technological progress.
+Based on the acceleration I’m seeing, even these timelines might be conservative.

 The companies implementing this now aren’t progressive.
 They’re practical.
 They understand that when Goldman Sachs projects AI will raise productivity by 1.5% annually for a decade, clinging to industrial-age work schedules is competitive suicide.

 Your competitors are already moving.
-407 companies across 27 countries have implemented 4-day weeks.
+Over 2,500 organizations across 37 countries have worked with 4 Day Week Global on shorter-week implementation.
 In trials, 92% keep it permanently.

 The question isn’t whether AI will enable 4-day work weeks.
 It already has.
 The question is whether your company will adapt before your best people leave for companies that already have.